- Why Research

 Member, BCRF Scientific Advisory Board

 A patient's response to therapy depends on many interacting factors, including the patient’s physical characteristics, the genetic makeup, and the environment.
-Response to cancer drugs is exacerbated by the uniqueness of every tumor and the genetic diversity of cells within the tumor.
-These multiple factors make the identification of good predictive biomarkers challenging.
+Response to cancer drugs is impacted by the uniqueness of every tumor and the genetic diversity of cells within the tumor.

 Martine J. Piccart, MD, PhD, is Professor of Oncology at the Université Libre de Bruxelles (ULB), Belgium, and Director of Medicine at the Institut Jules Bordet.